 Let’s be real—you’re likely not wearing Chloe ballerina flats and dressing to the nines each day.
-It’s hot.
-It’s summer, and you’re wearing Birks on repeat.
+You’re wearing Birks on repeat and we’re here for it.
 Here’s how to clean Birkenstocks without damaging the leather, cork or other materials.

 How to clean Birkenstock shoes like a pro